Case Study: Stanford.edu Link Boosts Website Traffic (Get One for Yourself)

 google edu search results

-As you can imagine, there are many powerful link building opportunities in this list of URLs.
-I chose to get a single .edu link for this case study, though.
+As you can imagine, there are many powerful link-building opportunities in this list of URLs.
+I chose to get a single .edu link for this case study.

-Obviously, if you have built a useful tool, you shouldn’t limit your searches to .edu domains.
+Obviously, if you have built a useful tool, don’t limit your searches to .edu domains.
 There are lots of powerful non-edu domains out there, and their SEO value is massive.

 intitle:”network monitoring”

 Don’t forget to use all the search strings above.
 Then, remove the duplicate URLs in Excel.
-I promise that you won’t run out of potential link building candidates in the near future.
+I promise you won’t run out of potential link-building candidates anytime soon.

 Conclusion

-It’s taken my developer about 5-6 hours to finish the tool, and it has taken me less than an hour to discover the stanford.edu link opportunity and send my personalized email.
+It took me 5-6 hours to code the tool, and less than an hour to discover the Stanford.edu link opportunity and send my personalized email.
 I am confident that if you follow my steps, you can replicate my success.

 Good luck!